TRACK 1: Media Relations

 Are you savvy enough to pitch your story to a panel of journalists and come out on top?
 Flex your media relations muscles and put your knowledge—along with conference presenters’ insights—to the test in this interactive, fast-paced “Shark Tank”-inspired panel.
-Using the hashtag #raganPR, attendees will have the opportunity to tweet their pitches and receive real-time feedback from a panel of esteemed reporters and editors.
+Using the hashtag #RaganPR, attendees will have the opportunity to tweet their pitches and receive real-time feedback from a panel of esteemed reporters and editors.
 This session only lasts for 50 minutes, so we recommend that you don’t wait to take advantage this chance to get your story idea in front of members of the media in 280 characters.
 Don’t have a prepared pitch?
 Craft one on the fly and tweet a link or image to accompany your copy and gain additional attention.
-Pitches will be read by a moderator, and you’ll be able to ask additional questions.
+Pitches will be read by moderator Jake Jacobson of Children’s Mercy—and you’ll be able to ask your most pressing pitching questions.
 Get ready to dive in, communicators—the water’s great.

 You’ll participate by:

 - Tweeting your pitch (up to 280 characters) under the #RaganPR hashtag

 - Including a relevant or catchy image or link

 - Listening as your pitch receives real-time feedback